mogenson/lua-macos-app/README.md

 ## REPL

-Since Lua is an interpreted language, we can evaluate new chunks of code at runtime.
-As seen below, Lua provides a few utilities to acomplish this:
+Since Lua is an interpreted language, it can evaluate new chunks of code at runtime.
+As seen below, Lua provides a few utilities to accomplish this:

 ```lua
 function repl:eval(chunk)